 However, we rarely consider the nature of our relationship to that energy and commonly take it for granted.
 Power and agency result from the many ways in which we individually and collectively make meaning out of our experience of this energy.
 Some of our collective meaning-making, and the power that meaning-making gives rise to, are more harmonious with the essential qualities of this energy and how it animates our experiences.
 I can’t clearly articulate these qualities, but I have some ideas about how to work more effectively with them.

-I did not attempt to name the power or energy I was feeling until quite recently.
-When I did, it struck me that the simplest way to understand this energy is as consciousness itself.
+I did not attempt to name the force or energy I was feeling until quite recently.
+When I did, it struck me that the simplest way to understand this force or energy is as consciousness itself.
 That consciousness is energy is hardly an original idea.
 That mania can be understood as a state of heightened, reflexive awareness of consciousness, not limited to oneself, is not an idea that I’ve encountered but I would be surprised if it were original.
 That social power results from the meaning-making frameworks we individually and collectively operate is also not a new idea.
 Combining this understanding of power with ideas about consciousness is not yet an analysis of which I am aware.

 Although my second experience of mania felt like sitting next to a nuclear reactor, instead of fear, for much (but not all) of the time what I felt was a profound sense of inner peace.
 I created a private Facebook group to discuss my experience with select friends.
 The following post is ten days after I took the single stimulant dose.